 About Us

-Marley Small (she/her) is a Licensed Professional Counselor in the state of Oregon who primarily focuses on trauma informed care.
+Marley Small (she/her) is a Licensed Professional Counselor (LPC) in the state of Oregon and a Licensed Mental Health Counselor (LMHC) in the state of Washington who primarily focuses on trauma informed care.
 Marley obtained her Bachelor’s degree in Human Development from California State University, San Marcos and her Master’s degree in Marriage and Family Therapy, professional Clinical Counseling, and Trauma Studies from Pacific Oaks College in Pasadena, California.
 She approaches therapy from a person-centered, trauma informed, and psychodynamic/psychoanalatyic perspective.

-Marley has been providing therapy to children, teens, and adults since 2016, utilizing modalities that often include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Functional Family Therapy (FFT), and more.
+Marley has been providing therapy to children, teens and adults since 2016, utilizing modalities that often include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Functional Family Therapy (FFT), and more.
 She encourages personal growth through creating a safe and accepting processing space for individuals, families, and children/teens.
+Marley compassionately works with folx from all intersecting identities.

 Danielle Anees Guillen is a Licensed Professional Counselor who specializes in Drama Therapy.
 Drama Therapy is a modality that can be tailored to each client, child and adult alike, to best fit their needs.
 Danielle has found that Drama Therapy works well when paired with Child Centered Non-Directive Play Therapy, Family Systems Work, and with an Intergenerational Trauma focus.
 Danielle is passionate about working with children and families who are seeking support with managing anxiety, depression, trauma and/or other inter-relational challenges.